fs/dotfiles/README.md

 ## Credits

-OS X Bootstrap is maintained by [Timur Vafin](http://github.com/timurvafin).
+Flatstack dotfiles is maintained by [Timur Vafin](http://github.com/timurvafin).
 It was written by [Zack Holman](https://github.com/holman/dotfiles) with the help of [contributors](http://github.com/fs/dotfiles/contributors).